 Related Reading: The 12 Mantras Of Being Happily Single While You Are Single

 4. Respect each other’s personal space

-The biggest problem that people face when they’re trying to be friends with an ex is that as soon as they get over the initial awkwardness they tend to forget about the breakup.
+The biggest problem that people face when they’re trying to be friends with an ex is that as soon as they get over the initial awkwardness, they tend to forget about the breakup.
 They return to the level of comfort that they shared in their relationship.
 This is the moment when you need to have a serious talk about setting boundaries for being friends with an ex.

 If you’ve gotten comfortable around each other, then you need to establish the parameters of personal space in your new relationship.
-For example, while in a relationship you were both entitled to know everything about each other’s day, but now as friends, you’re allowed to keep some personal details to yourself.
+For example, while in a relationship you were both eager to know everything about each other’s day, but now as friends, you’re allowed to keep some personal details to yourself.
 Preserving your personal space is one of the most important boundaries for being friends with an ex.
 It is the only thing that will help you start fresh with them.

 Related Reading: 9 Expert Tips To Cope With Depression After Breakup

 5. Let go of all the bad blood